 3. Take Care With Your Statement

 Sometimes, you will be asked to submit a cover letter and a personal statement, one or the other.
 Your statement MUST address the key or essential criteria outlined in the job advert.
 If there is a word limit, then stick to it.
 This is no time to write opinions or generalise.
 You must demonstrate for each criterion that you have what the job holder is looking for.
 Don’t make it difficult for whoever is reading your application.
-A good strategy is to make a heading for each criterion and then write a sentence or two demonstrating why you have met it.
+A good strategy is to create a heading for each criterion and then write a sentence or two demonstrating why you have met it.
 You don’t need to go into too much detail as your assertions will be tested at the interview, but if you follow this advice, you will likely be invited to interview.

 Preparing for an Interview